WHAT IS THE SACRED GROUND RACE DIALOGUE SERIES?

 WHO CAN PARTICIPATE?

-- This resource is designed for use by Episcopal congregations and other Episcopal entities across the United States.
+- This resource was created for use by Episcopal congregations and other Episcopal entities across the United States.
+It can now be used by small groups hosted by any faith-based organization.

-- It can work as part of a host of justice or formation ministries in a church.
-Episcopal congregations are also welcome to invite others in their community, such as neighboring churches or civic groups, to join dialogue circles.
-Because of copyright restrictions, however, the official registering congregation must be Episcopal.
+- Congregations are also encouraged to invite others in their community, such as neighboring churches or civic groups, to join dialogue circles.

-- Because of the focus on U.S. history, Sacred Ground may prove less relevant for dioceses outside the United States.
+- Because of the focus on U.S. history, Sacred Ground may prove less relevant for those outside the United States.

 HOW SHOULD WE ORGANIZE A GROUP?